Walsh-Kaiser Company

-Walsh-Kaiser Co., Inc. was a shipyard in both Cranston and Providence, Rhode Island.
+Walsh-Kaiser Company was a shipyard along the Providence River on the border of Cranston and Providence, Rhode Island.
 It was built during World War II and financed by the Maritime Commission as part of the country's Emergency Shipbuilding Program.
 It was originally operated by Rheem Manufacturing, a company with no previous shipbuilding expertise.
 When Rheem had difficulty managing the yard, Kaiser Shipyards was retained to manage the operation.